Ani DiFranco: Personal life

-In 1990, she wrote "Lost Woman Song", which was inspired by her abortions at ages eighteen and twenty.
+In 1990, she wrote "Lost Woman Song", inspired by abortions she had at ages eighteen and twenty.

 DiFranco's father died in the summer of 2004.
 In July 2005, DiFranco developed tendinitis and took a nine-month hiatus from touring.
 In January 2007 DiFranco gave birth to her first child, a daughter, at her Buffalo home.
 She married the child's father, Mike Napolitano, also her regular producer, in 2009.
 In an interview on September 13, 2012, DiFranco mentioned that she was pregnant with her second child.
 In April 2013, she gave birth to her second child, a son.

-DiFranco has resided in the Bywater, New Orleans, neighborhood since 2008.
+She has resided in the Bywater, New Orleans, neighborhood since 2008.

+DiFranco signed the October 2023 Artists4Ceasefire open letter to Joe Biden calling for a ceasefire during the Israeli bombardment of Gaza.

-DiFranco has described herself as an atheist.
+She has described herself as an atheist.
 On the subject of religion, DiFranco has stated:

 DiFranco has spoken critically of cancel culture, saying it is "just gonna get us nowhere" and "The human family can't divorce each other".
-DiFranco herself has received criticism for planning a 2013 songwriting retreat at Nottoway, a former slave plantation, and wrote that she "[sympathized] with both sides" regarding the controversial trans-exclusionary policies of the Michigan Womyn's Music Festival.
+DiFranco herself has received criticism for planning a 2013 songwriting retreat at Nottoway, a former slave plantation.
+She cancelled the retreat three days after the news broke, writing on her website, "I needed a wake-up call and you gave it to me."
+In a 2019 interview, she said of her choices at the time, "I should have found the ultimate humility to put down my own hurt, and all of the misconceptions or mis-truths out there.
+You have to make yourself accountable.
+There's a greater pain that's bigger than me, and it's more important."

+She wrote in her memoir that she "[sympathized] with both sides" regarding the controversial trans-exclusionary policies of the Michigan Womyn's Music Festival.
+In a 2019 interview, she elaborated on this statement, discussing her perception that cisgender women were being "asked again ... to move over and make room for somebody else," and later expressed that she understood the difficulty "for anybody outside of a very specific group to experience it the way that group does," saying that "maybe [women's spaces] should be a little more [inclusive]".

+DiFranco is the subject of the 2024 documentary film 1-800-On-Her-Own.

 Critical reception

-DiFranco has been a critical success for much of her career, with a career album average of 72 on Metacritic.
+DiFranco has been a critical success for much of her career, with a career album average of 55 on Metacritic.
 Living in Clip, DiFranco's 1998 double live album, is the only one to achieve gold record status to date.
 DiFranco was praised by The Buffalo News in 2006 as "Buffalo's leading lady of rock music".

 Starting in 2003, DiFranco was nominated four consecutive times for Best Recording Package at the Grammy Awards, winning in 2004 for Evolve.